-Atlanta in 3 Days for Families - Georgia Aquarium: calm routes through large indoor galleries
+Atlanta in 3 Days - Georgia Aquarium: calm routes through large indoor galleries

-Atlanta in 3 Days for Families - Georgia Aquarium: calm routes through large indoor galleries
+Atlanta in 3 Days - Georgia Aquarium: calm routes through large indoor galleries

 A practical, family-focused 3-day plan for Atlanta in spring (April).
 Short transfers, stroller-friendly routes, frequent breaks for naps/snacks, and kid-friendly meals.
 Ages noted where helpful; activities prioritize clean facilities, shade, and safe play spaces.